 The Foundation is organized as a charitable trust, and operates in Seattle, Washington with regional offices in Washington, D.C.; Beijing, China; London, U.K.; Addis Ababa, Ethiopia; Abuja, Nigeria; Johannesburg, South Africa; New Delhi, India; and Berlin, Germany.
 The Foundation's Trustees are Bill Gates and Melinda French Gates.
-Warren Buffett stepped down from his Trustee position in 2021.
+The Foundation's board is comprised of five independent members and the CEO.

-The Foundation is funded by grants received from Bill & Melinda Gates Foundation Trust (the Trust) as explained in note 4, Related Parties.
+The Foundation is funded by grants received from Bill & Melinda Gates Foundation Trust (the Trust) as explained in note 3, Related Parties.
 The primary role of the Trust is to manage the investment assets and fund the Foundation, as necessary, to achieve the Foundation's charitable goals.

 IRIS Holdings, LLC (IRIS), a single-member limited liability company, was formed for the purpose of purchasing land for the Foundation's campus and constructing and owning the headquarters.
-As the Foundation is the single member of IRIS, its financial statements have been consolidated with the accompanying consolidated financial statements.
+As the Foundation was the single member of IRIS, its financial statements have been consolidated with the accompanying consolidated financial statements.
+IRIS was dissolved in 2022, and all of its holdings were transferred to the Foundation.
+The dissolution had no impact to the consolidated financials.